 Prof. Yasumasa Takano

 Communication with the instructors: You can contact your instructors by sending an email to email@example.com from your GatorLink email address.
 We will not answer emails sent to our individual email addresses or sent from non-GatorLink addresses, nor messages sent to us via e-Learning's "Conversation" function or "Ask Instructor a Question" in the "Help" menu.

-The office hour schedule and contact information for the instructors and teaching assistance can be found in this page: Instructors and Office Hours.
+The office hour schedule and contact information for the instructors and teaching assistants can be found in this Office Hours page.

 This site will contain important announcements, posted lectures, previous exams, exam solutions, and course grades.

 - College Physics: A strategic approach.
 (Knight, Jones and Field), 4th edition, with MasteringPhysics.
 Print ISBN-13:978-0-13-460903-4.